Ransomware: File decryption and recovery

 There are a number of tools intended specifically to decrypt files locked by ransomware, although successful recovery may not be possible.
-If the same encryption key is used for all files, decryption tools use files for which there are both uncorrupted backups and encrypted copies (a known-plaintext attack in the jargon of cryptanalysis.
-But it only works when the cipher the attacker used was weak to begin with, being vulnerable to known-plaintext attack); recovery of the key, if it is possible, may take several days.
+If the same encryption key is used for all files, decryption tools use files for which there are both uncorrupted backups and encrypted copies (a known-plaintext attack in the jargon of cryptanalysis; this attack only works when the cipher the attacker used was weak to begin with, being vulnerable to known-plaintext attack); recovery of the key, if it is possible, may take several days.
 Free ransomware decryption tools can help decrypt files encrypted by the following forms of ransomware: AES_NI, Alcatraz Locker, Apocalypse, BadBlock, Bart, BTCWare, Crypt888, CryptoMix, CrySiS, EncrypTile, FindZip, Globe, Hidden Tear, Jigsaw, LambdaLocker, Legion, NoobCrypt, Stampado, SZFLocker, TeslaCrypt, XData.
 Ransomware encryption that has been cracked by security researchers is typically abandoned for criminal purposes; thus in practice most attacks cannot be reverted by breaking encryption.

-The No More Ransom Project is an initiative by the Netherlands' police's National High Tech Crime Unit, Europol’s European Cybercrime Centre, Kaspersky Lab and McAfee to help ransomware victims recover their data without paying a ransom.
+The No More Ransom Project is an initiative by the Netherlands' police's National High Tech Crime Unit, Europol's European Cybercrime Centre, Kaspersky Lab and McAfee to help ransomware victims recover their data without paying a ransom.
 They offer a free CryptoSheriff tool to analyze encrypted files and search for decryption tools.

 In addition, old copies of files may exist on the disk, which has been previously deleted.
 In some cases, these deleted versions may still be recoverable using software designed for that purpose.

 A 2019 ProPublica investigation found the cybersecurity firms Proven Data Recovery and Monstercloud, which advertised ransom-free decryption services, would typically simply pay the ransom and charge the victim a higher price.
 SamSam hackers dealt with Proven Data so frequently that they would recommend the company to victims having technical difficulties making payment.
 Other companies like Coveware were more transparent in offering the service of paying the hackers and patching insecure systems.
 Many American victims found the ransom amount was too low to meet the United States Department of Justice threshold for federal involvement, but that local police lacked the technical capabilities to help and were often victims themselves.

 Criminal arrests and convictions

+Reveton

+A British student, Zain Qaiser was sentenced in 2019 to over 6 years in prison for creating and leading a ransomware enterprise.
+Qaiser’s group used the Angler Exploit Kit to deliver Reveton Ransomware, in conjunction with the Russian LURK threat actor’s group.
+Qaiser’s group earned millions of dollars from this scheme.
+Some of the earnings were laundered through a co-conspirator in the U.S., Raymond Odigie Uadiale, who also received a 18 month prison sentence.
+Uadiale acted as a money launderer.